nametoolong/flint/README.md

 ```
 [HMAC][length authentication tag][length][payload]
 ```
 The message will be encoded using base24 and then encrypted using an Enigma machine.
+Authenticate then encrypt is a bad idea but I have no idea how to implement encrypt-then-authenticate.